The Space Between Us (film): Plot

-When they arrive on Earth, Nathaniel is angry at Tom, who kept Gardner's training a secret.
-Gardner is quarantined at NASA while undergoing medical tests to determine his fitness for life on Earth.
-He escapes before seeing the tests showing he cannot live on Earth very long, and finds Tulsa, convincing her to help him find his father.

-They are followed by Nathaniel and Kendra, who try to convince Gardner to return to NASA but he runs away with Tulsa and learns the location of the man who married his parents, Shaman Neka.
+Gardner is quarantined while undergoing medical tests to determine his fitness for life on Earth.
+He escapes before seeing the tests showing he cannot survive on Earth, and finds Tulsa, convincing her to help him find his father.
+Nathaniel and Kendra pursue him and try to convince Gardner to return to NASA.
+He runs away after learning the location of the man who married his parents, Neka.
 Nathaniel and Kendra learn that Gardner's body contains dangerously high levels of troponin, indicative of an enlarged heart, which cannot withstand the atmospheric pressure of Earth; he must return to Mars immediately if he is to survive.

 Gardner confesses his true origins to Tulsa, who does not believe him.
 They find Neka, who lets Tulsa use his computer to locate the beach house from Gardner's video.
-They travel to Summerland, California, stopping in Las Vegas for fun, where Gardner collapses and is taken to a hospital.
+During their travels Gardner collapses and is taken to a hospital.
 When X-rays show carbon tubes in his bones, Tulsa finally believes Gardner's claims of being born on Mars.

-Gardner knows he cannot survive on Earth, but wants to meet his father before he dies.
-Tulsa helps him sneak out of the hospital and they drive to the beach house; they meet the man from Gardner's video who is actually his uncle, not his father.
-Gardner thinks this is a lie and runs to the sea, telling Tulsa that this is where he wants to die, before collapsing.

-Nathaniel and Kendra arrive in time to save Gardner and pull him out of the ocean.
+Despite his condition, Gardner wants to meet his father before he dies.
+Tulsa sneaks Gardner out of the hospital and they drive to the beach house, where they learn the man from the video is Gardner's uncle, not his father.
+A distraught Gardner runs to the sea, telling Tulsa this is where he wants to die, before collapsing.
+Nathaniel and Kendra arrive and rescue Gardner.
 Gardner asks Nathaniel about Sarah, then realizes Nathaniel is his father.
-They rush him to a Dream Chaser and launch into orbit, hoping this will stabilize Gardner.
-Free of Earth's gravity, he is revived.
+They rush him to a NASA base and launch Gardener into orbit, where his condition stabilizes.